JuliusTruksinas/blockchain/README.md

 2. we take the input text and for each input byte, we perform add/xor/rotate operations, and cross-mix with the other seed numbers.
 3. at the end when the original 4 seed number are all mixed with the input bytes we format each 64-bit seed number as 16 hex chars and concatenate to 64-char uppercase hex string.

+# Instructions to run the application

+## Using CLI
+1. make sure you are in the Hash project folder.
+2. use the following command `dotnet run <algorithm> <file_path>`

+## Using console
+1. make sure you are in the Hash project folder.
+2. use the following command `dotnet run`

 # Instructions to generate test data

 You can generate test data using the CLI arguments: